Food for Diabetes: A Complete Guide for Patients

 Can I eat fruit if I have diabetes?

-Fresh fruits provide valuable nutrients and fiber.
+Fresh fruits provide valuable nutrients and fibre.
 Choose whole fruits over juices, and pair fruit with protein or fat to slow glucose absorption.
-Berries, citrus fruits, and apples typically have lower glycemic impacts than tropical fruits like pineapple or mango.
+Berries, citrus fruits, and apples typically have lower glycemic indices than tropical fruits such as pineapple and mango.

 How do artificial sweeteners affect blood sugar?

 Most artificial sweeteners don’t directly raise blood glucose.
 However, some people experience increased cravings or altered gut bacteria with regular use.
-Stevia, erythritol, and monk fruit represent natural alternatives that don’t impact blood sugar.
+Stevia, erythritol, and monk fruit are natural alternatives that don’t affect blood glucose.

 Should I avoid all carbohydrates?

-Eliminating carbohydrates entirely isn’t necessary or recommended for most people with diabetes.
-Complex carbohydrates provide energy, fiber, and nutrients.
-Focus on choosing high-fiber, minimally processed carbs in appropriate portions rather than complete avoidance.
+Eliminating carbohydrates entirely is neither necessary nor recommended for most people with diabetes.
+Complex carbohydrates provide energy, fibre, and nutrients.
+Focus on choosing high-fibre, minimally processed carbs in appropriate portions rather than complete avoidance.

 What about alcohol and blood sugar?

 Alcohol can cause delayed hypoglycemia, especially when consumed without food.
-If drinking, have it with a meal, monitor glucose carefully, and limit intake.
+If drinking alcohol, have it with a meal, monitor glucose closely, and limit intake.
 One drink equals 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of spirits.

 How does stress eating affect diabetes management?

 Stress triggers cortisol release, which raises blood glucose.
-Stress eating often involves high-carb comfort foods, compounding the effect.
+Stress eating often involves high-carbohydrate comfort foods, which compounds the effect.
 Develop non-food stress management techniques and keep healthy snacks readily available for challenging moments.

 Next Steps

-If you’re struggling to control blood glucose through diet or need personalized meal planning guidance, our MOH-accredited endocrinologist can develop a comprehensive diabetes management plan tailored to your specific needs.
+If you’re struggling to control blood glucose through diet or need personalised meal planning guidance, our MOH-accredited endocrinologist can develop a comprehensive diabetes management plan tailored to your specific needs.

 Image Hero Banner